Contemporary art festival spanning multiple islands

 The artworks on Ogijima are scattered around the charming fishing village build on the hillside overlooking the ferry port.
 All the sites are within a short walk of the ferry terminal and can be seen in a few hours.

-Spring, Summer and Autumn Around 20 artworks spread around the island require a full day to see From Takamatsu: 4 ferries per day (35-50 minutes, 1330 yen one way)
+Spring, Summer and Autumn About 20 artworks spread around the island require a full day to see From Takamatsu: 3-7 ferries per day (35-50 minutes, 1330 yen one way)

 Artworks are concentrated in the four villages found on the island and connected with each other by buses.
 One of the main sites on the island is the Teshima Art Museum.